 To help you find products and build your inventory list, dropshipping apps are the way to go.
 These essential apps will help you search for dropshipping providers, peruse their product selection, and choose the items that will make your ecommerce store a popular destination for online shoppers.

-Sprocket is a dropshipping app that helps you every step of sourcing products and choosing inventory that sells.
-With Sprocket, you can connect with the U.S. and European dropshipping suppliers and choose their high-quality inventory to add to your store.
+Spocket is a dropshipping app that helps you every step of sourcing products and choosing inventory that sells.
+With Spocket, you can connect with the U.S. and European dropshipping suppliers and choose their high-quality inventory to add to your store.

-Getting started with Sprocket is easy.
-You add the Sprocket app to your Shopify dropshipping store, check out the catalog, choose your desired products, and add them to your site.
-Sprocket offers three different pricing tiers, and you can choose the one that fits your needs and budget.
+Getting started with Spocket is easy.
+You add the Spocket app to your Shopify dropshipping store, check out the catalog, choose your desired products, and add them to your site.
+Spocket offers three different pricing tiers, and you can choose the one that fits your needs and budget.

 AliDropship is another dropshipping app to explore when building your website’s product catalog.
 This app is a WordPress plugin that connects ecommerce business owners with AliExpress and their products.